vinlin24/cs143-notebooks/05 SQL Wrap-Up.md

 └──────┴──────┴──────┴────────┘
 ```

 This demonstrates how joins and sub-queries don't always have an exact equivalent.
-[More on this ahead.](#monotonicity-and-sub-queries) We were fortunate that `SELECT DISTINCT` happened to give us the same answer anyway for our particular problem.
+We were fortunate that `SELECT DISTINCT` happened to give us the same answer anyway for our particular problem.

 ### How About `ALL()`/`ANY()`?